thaume/thaume.github.io/about.md

 <img src="/assets/img/about-banner.jpeg" class="mt1" alt="Tom Coquereau" />

-I work as a front-end architect at Viadeo in Paris where my initial mission (starting mid-2013) was to create a new NodeJS stack for our middle-end.
-This project being finished, I now focus on engineers training and fine-tuning of the new NodeJS framework.
+I started my career at Viadéo, designing software architectures enabling developers to iterate on their ideas and test new services faster.
+Two years later, my drive to have a more significant impact led me to create Blaaast, an agency dedicated to empowering employees of large french companies by co-creating meaningful mobile applications.

-I also built the pipeline for Viadeo's Ember.js app creation (pre-EmberCLI).
-I now spend my time training engineers on this technology and finding the best way to solve our front-end issues.
+My latest company, metriq, leverages the power of design methodologies, data collection and machine learning to build or enhance products and processes that provide recommendations, prediction and automation.

 This is my personal blog.
-I write here, mostly about front-end stuffs, to engage with the developer community.
+I write here to engage with the developer community.